How it works

 What is takeover.fun?

-Think of it like a game board attached to a coin.
-A creator launches a coin and mints a grid of 100 tiles — no upfront investment required.
-Anyone can buy a tile at a fixed price, and the proceeds go straight to the creator.
+Think of it like a game board attached to an asset.
+A creator launches a grid of 100 tiles — no upfront investment required.
+Anyone can mint a tile at a fixed price, and the proceeds go to the creator.

-After graduation, there's a cost to holding each tile.
+There's a cost to holding each tile.
 This is called the self-assessed tax.
 You set your own price for your tile, and every week you pay 5% of that price to keep it.
-This encourages everyone to set honest prices and prevents hoarding by whales.
+Of that tax, 80% goes to the grid creator and 20% to the protocol.
+This encourages honest pricing and prevents hoarding.

 Buying a Tile